DanThePanMan/100-days-of-code/log.md

 ### Day 57 February 28, 2024 ###

 Today I learned about when to use css flex and grid, and the pros and cons of each.
 I also learned that you can combine both of them for optimal results.

+### Day 58 April 4th, 2024 ###
+Relearned how to use css grid, and am finally starting to build the odin dashboard project.